-If the holidays mark the season of giving, then that means they’re also the perfect time for your small business to send some extra love to the people who matter the most—your customers.
-Whether it’s throwing a party in their honor or adding an extra smile (and maybe a promo code) to that customer service, we’ve got some fun ideas on how to show them a little gratitude in the months to come.
+If you’ve got a small business, there’s no wrong time to send some extra love to the people who matter the most—your customers.
+Whether it’s throwing a party in their honor or adding an extra smile (and maybe a promo code) to that customer service, we’ve got some fun ideas on how to show them a little gratitude throughout the year.

 Throw a party